Reduced Support Availability – 19th January 2026

 Thanks for your understanding!

-On Tuesday 7th October 2025, we’ll be rolling out a series of enhancements to Enrol.
+On Wednesday 21st January 2026, we’ll be rolling out a series of enhancements and fixes to Eportfolio.

 Release Notes